AdamFermier/madsciguys/content/en/docs/4-arts/pharma/_index.md

 title: Pharaceuticals
 linkTitle: Pharma
 weight: 1
-Description: Pharma is focused on delivering innovative medical treatments to help our patients
+description: Pharma is focused on delivering innovative medical treatments to help our patients
 ---

 Pharmaceutical companies aim to improve global health by researching, developing, and manufacturing medications that prevent, treat, and cure diseases.
 Their primary goals include: